catid/catid.io/content/posts/lkss/lkss.md

 ## For a photographic image, how do we super-sample?

 To form a super-sampled Gaussian image pyramid, first upsample the image using any bicubic or learned method.
 Bicubic spline seems to work best to double or halve an image while preserving the details.
 Upsampling is fairly fast because it is separable: It can proceed first by doubling the width of the image and then the height for example, and the kernel is separable/1D and constant.
-For comparison, bicubic image warping has a different kernel for every pixel that has to be calculated on the fly.
 Then form a canonical Gaussian image pyramid from the larger image by blurring the image and downsampling it 2x by discarding every other pixel.

 Note that if implementing 2x super-resolution, the previous output of the algorithm can provide this upsampled image for free.